Christine Schirrmacher: Biography

 Christine Schirrmacher studied Islamic studies, history and Modern German literature in Gießen from 1982 to 1985 and Islamic studies, history and comparative religion in Bonn from 1985 to 1988.
 She graduated with an M.A. in 1988.
 She then completed her doctoral studies in Bonn, where, in 1991, she obtained her PhD with a thesis on the Christian-Islamic controversy in the 19th and 20th centuries and on the history of the impact of the so-called Gospel of Barnabas.
-In 2012, in the Department of Islamic Studies at the University of Bonn, she gave a presentation of her thesis on the topic of apostasy and human rights: “‘Let there be no Compulsion in Religion’ (Sura 2:256): Apostasy from Islam as Judged by Contemporary Islamic Theologians: Discourses on Apostasy, Religious Freedom, and Human Rights".
+In 2012, in the Department of Islamic Studies at the University of Bonn, she gave a presentation of her thesis on the topic of apostasy and human rights: “‘Let there be no Compulsion in Religion’ (Sura 2:256): Apostasy from Islam as Judged by Contemporary Islamic Theologians: Discourses on Apostasy, Religious Freedom, and Human Rights”.

 She is professor for Islamic studies at the Institute for Oriental and Asian Studies at the University of Bonn and since 2005 professor of Islamic studies at the Evangelical Theological Faculty (ETF) in Leuven/Belgium.
-In 2013/2014 she held a professorship at the Institute of Human Geography (focus on political geography and conflict research) at the University of Tübingen, and in 2013 she was appointed substitute professor at the chair of Islamic studies at the University of Erfurt.
-Since 2007 she has been a guest lecturer at the State and Federal Authorities for Security Policy on an ongoing basis, and since 2001 she has taught annually at the “Akademie Auswärtiger Dienst” (Foreign Service Academy, formerly: Diplomat’s School) of the Federal Foreign Office in Berlin.
-From 2003 to 2015 she was an associate lecturer in Islamic studies at the “Freie Theologische Hochschule Gießen” (FTH) in Gießen.
-She is also scientific director of the Institute for Islamic Studies of the German Evangelical Alliance in Germany, Austria and Switzerland and spokesperson and advisor on Islam for the World Evangelical Alliance.
-In addition, she is a member of the academic advisory board of the Federal Agency for Civic Education (BpB), Bonn/Berlin, a member of the board of trustees of the “German Institute for Human Rights” (DIMR), Berlin, Member of the Academic Advisory Board of the “Academic Council of the Federation of German Criminal Investigators ” (BDK), Berlin, and member of the board of trustees of the “” (EZW) of the Protestant Church (EKD).
+In 2013/2014 she held a professorship at the Institute of Human Geography (focus on political geography and conflict research) at the University of Tübingen.
+In 2013 and in 2023/2024 she was appointed substitute professor at the chair of Islamic studies at the University of Erfurt. and from 2003 to 2015 she was an associate lecturer in Islamic studies at Giessen School of Theology (FTH) in Gießen.

+Schirrmacher is also scientific director of the Institute for Islamic Studies of the German Evangelical Alliance in Germany, Austria and Switzerland.
+In addition, she is member of the Academic Advisory Board of the “Academic Council of the Federation of German Criminal Investigators” (BDK), Berlin, and member of the steering committee of the “Center for Advanced Security, Strategic and Integration Studies (CASSIS)”, a research center of the University of Bonn.